lost-scripts/lost-scripts.github.io/archetypes/scripts/index.md

 And that's all!
 The script should appear in *Tools* palette and/or under *Scripts* menu.

-> ⚠ **WARNING:** Please, make sure you have uninstalled every Lost Script on your system before removing any of these shared resources or they may start throwing errors or stop working.
-For uninstalling a script, just remove any file and folder matching its name and restart Moho® or Reload Tools And Brushes if necessary.
+> ⚠ **WARNING:** Please, make sure you have uninstalled every *{{ site.Title | singularize }}* on your system before removing any shared resource or they may start throwing errors or stop working.
+For uninstalling a script, just remove any file and folder matching its name and restart Moho® or *Reload Tools And Brushes* if necessary.

 <br>